euwbah/musescore-xen-tuner/README.md

 - Pitch up/down or move text/articulation up/down  (`Up/Down` arrow keys)
 - Change enharmonic spelling (current mode) (`Ctrl+J`) (optional)

-If you wish to use the auxiliary up/down stepwise feature where you can choose exactly which sets/chains of accidentals to change/keep same when transposing, you can also remove/replace these default shortcuts which opens them up to be assigned to the plugin:
+You can also clear these default shortcuts as you may find better uses for these later on:

 - Go to higher/lower pitched note in chord (`Alt+Up/Down`)
 - Go to top/bottom note in chord (`Ctrl+Alt+Up/Down`)